-This award was scheduled to vest over a three-year period in three equal tranches with the first tranche scheduled
+This award was scheduled to vest over a three-year period in three equal tranches with the first tranche scheduled to vest on the first anniversary of the grant date.
+Mr. Moore voluntarily terminated his employment with us effective March 13, 2015, and he forfeited the unvested portion of the award on that date.

-(6) to vest on the first anniversary of the grant date.
-Mr. Moore voluntarily terminated his employment with us effective March 13, 2015, and he forfeited the unvested portion of the award on that date in accordance with its terms.
+This award was scheduled to vest on the third anniversary of the grant date.
+Mr. Moore voluntarily terminated his employment with us effective March 13, 2015, and he forfeited this award.

-(7) This award was scheduled to vest on the third anniversary of the grant date.
-Mr. Moore voluntarily terminated his employment with us effective March 13, 2015, and he forfeited this award in accordance with its terms.
 2014 Option Exercises and Stock Vested